 Craine, W. C. [William C.](born: 1867 - died: 1919)

-In 1904, Craine was director of the show titled "A Trip to Africa," starring John Larkin as the king and Dora Patterson as the queen [source: "The State by Woodbine," The Freeman, 10/29/1904, p.
+In 1904, Craine was director of "A Trip to Africa," starring John Larkin[s] as the king and Dora Patterson as the queen [source: "The State by Woodbine," The Freeman, 10/29/1904, p.
 5].
 The show did not receive a favorable review in The Freeman.
-[John Larkin would become the producer of the musical "A Trip to Africa" and in 1910, he and Sissieretta Jones were the stars of this successful show billed under the heading of "Black Patti Musical Comedy Company."
-John Larkin played the role of King Rastus and Raz Jinkins, and Sissieretta Jones (aka Black Patti) played the role of Princess Lulu. -- source: Blacks in Blackface by H. T. Sampson]
+[John Larkins would become the producer of the musical "A Trip to Africa," and in 1910 he and Sissieretta Jones were the stars in this successful version, which was billed under the heading of "Black Patti Musical Comedy Company."
+Larkin played the role of King Rastus and Raz Jinkins and Sissieretta Jones (aka Black Patti) the role of Princess Lulu [source: Blacks in Blackface, by H. T. Sampson].

-And though the show was a success, by 1910, William Craine was no longer singing or performing professionally; he was a waiter and his wife Bertha was the housekeeper at a lodging home they managed on Acton Street in Boston [source: 1910 U.S. Federal Census].
+Although the show was a success, by 1910 Craine was no longer singing or performing professionally; he was a waiter and his wife Bertha was the housekeeper at a lodging home they managed on Acton Street in Boston [source: 1910 U.S. Federal Census].
 William C. Craine is listed as a waiter in the Boston Directory, 1909, p.
-469, up to the 1920 directory, p.
-462; living first on Acton Street, then at 28 Holyoke.
+469, up through the 1920 directory, p.
+462--listed as living first on Acton Street, then at 28 Holyoke.

-The two other children, Pilandrer Craine and Anna Craine are included in the household in the 1870 U.S. Federal Census [last name spelled Crane].
-After the death of their mother Susanna Craine in 1879 [source: Kentucky Death Records], William C. Craine and his brother Joseph were raised by their sister, Belle Craine [source: 1880 U.S. Federal Census - last name spelled Crane].
-Both Belle and her mother Susan had been laundry women; the family had moved to 4 Green Street in Louisville, KY by 1878 [source: Caron's Directory of the City of Louisville for 1878, pp. 176 & 177 - their last name is spelled Crane].
+The two other children, Pilandrer Craine and Anna Craine, are included in the household in the 1870 U.S. Federal Census [last name spelled Crane].
+After the death of their mother Susanna Craine in 1879 [source: Kentucky Death Records], William Craine and his brother Joseph were raised by their sister Belle Craine [source: 1880 U.S. Federal Census - last name spelled Crane].
+Both Belle and her mother Susan had been laundry women; the family had moved to 4 Green Street in Louisville by 1878 [source: Caron's Directory of the City of Louisville for 1878, pp. 176 & 177, with their last name spelled Crane].
 In 1891, Belle Craine served as secretary of Zion Temple No. 1 [source: "Society Directory" on p.
-4, column 4, in the Ohio Falls Express newspaper, 07/11/1891].
+4, col. 4 in the Ohio Falls Express newspaper, 7/11/1891].